DrDiban/web3/README.md

 4. graph.py contains functions on creating the graph and exctracting all the data to an excel sheet
 5. log.py is used for logging
 5. main.py is where all the function are runned together i.e. the etherscan.py and graph.py
-6. Table Column Details
+6. Table Column Details as follow
-    Address - Address of Deployer, Interacting or Contract Type - Contact, Deployer, Interacting
+7. Address - Address of Deployer, Interacting or Contract
+8. Type - Contact, Deployer, Interacting
-    Contract Created - If address type is Deployer, the list of contract addresses deployed provided here Deployed By - If address is Contract, the deployer address provided here Contract Name - If address is Contract, the name of contract provided here Top Interactor Address - If address is Contract, the list of top interactor address provided here Top Interactor Count - If address is Contract, the top interaction count provided here Top Interacting Addresses - List of address where current node is top interactor
+9. Contract Created - If address type is Deployer, the list of contract addresses deployed provided here
+10. Deployed By - If address is Contract, the deployer address provided here
+11. Contract Name - If address is Contract, the name of contract provided here
+12. Top Interactor Address - If address is Contract, the list of top interactor address provided here
+13. Top Interactor Count - If address is Contract, the top interaction count provided here
+14. Top Interacting Addresses - List of address where current node is top interactor